Peter Hart (historian): Review and criticism

 Times Higher Education suggested in 2008 that Hart's work "offers a revisionist version of events that proved highly controversial".
-Hart denied he was a "revisionist", calling it "pejorative labelling".
-In his review of The IRA and its Enemies: Violence and Community in Cork, 1916–1923, John M. Regan wrote:"Hart is neither a statist nor a southern nationalist, though the influence of both ideologies can be traced though his work.
-His research on localised and specialised topics subverts orthodoxy, but it is his willingness to embrace it when dealing with general explanations which surprises.
-His exploration of the plight of Protestants in the Free State illuminates the sectarian underbelly of the revolution that a nationalist historiography prefers to ignore.
+Hart denied he was a "revisionist", calling the term "pejorative labelling".
+In his review of The IRA at War, 1916–1923, John M. Regan wrote in 2004:"Hart is neither a statist nor a southern nationalist, though the influence of both ideologies can be traced through his work.
+His research on localised and specialised topics subverts orthodoxy, but it is his willingness to embrace it when dealing with general explanations that surprises.
+His exploration of the plight of Protestants in the Free State illuminates the sectarian underbelly of the revolution that nationalist historiography prefers to ignore.
 In escalating violence in Cork, Tipperary, or Dublin could Michael Collins, Harry Boland, or Ernie O'Malley be held accountable for raising sectarian tensions in Antrim, Down or Belfast?
 Was the cost of a southern state the institutionalisation of ethno-religious tensions in a compressed and reactionary northern state?
 Could revolutionary violence in 1922 and 1968 conceivably be part of one grotesque, protracted process?
 To accept this argument would, however, be to shatter nationalist icons important to a southern nationalist identity still rooted in its own glorious revolution."

 Some of Hart's published claims attracted criticism from other historians and writers, including two incidents in The IRA and its Enemies.
 One was the Kilmichael Ambush of 28 November 1920.
 Hart challenged the account of commander Tom Barry who stated the Auxiliaries engaged in a false surrender that caused two IRA fatalities, after which Barry refused further surrender calls and ordered a fight to the finish without prisoners.
 Hart posited this never happened and alleged that Barry ordered the killing of all prisoners.

-Hart claimed he personally interviewed two anonymous ambush veterans in 1988-89 and listened to recorded interviews with three further unnamed Kilmichael veterans.
-The recordings (known as 'the Chisholm tapes') were made in 1970 by Father John Chisholm as research for Liam Deasy's Toward Ireland Free (1973).